OctopusDeploy/docs/docs/tenants/tenant-types.md

 ![](images/saas-tenants.png)

+Tenants using the SaaS model typically fall into three distinct infrastructure categories:
+- Code based
+- Database based
+- Isolated

+#### Code based
+Code based tenancy is where all tenants share the same infrastructure and it's up the the code to determine what a tenant sees and has access to.
+Code based multi-tenancy can be the easiest option to deploy and maintain, but there are tradeoffs.
+There is a risk for cross tenant contamination.
+A missed "where" clause makes for a terrible day.
+You also cannot deploy different versions of the application to different tenants.

+#### Database based
+Database based tenanancy is similar to `Code based`, however, each tenant has their own database.
+Deploying the application is easy, but deploying the database changes can be harder than the first approach.
+Database changes need to be deployed to all databases prior an application update.
+Having a large number of databases will create a bottleneck in the deployment.

+#### Isolated
+Isolated is where each tenant has their own, dedicated infrastructure.
+This removes the risk of cross tenant data contamination, but it complicates deployments.
+The deployment process itself may not change, but the application now has to be deployed per tenant.
+Each deployment has to configure the application instance for that tenant.
+The complication to the deployment process offers flexibility and scalability to the application and its deployments.
+Tenants can now be upgraded independently and be hosted on hardware that fits their needs.

 ### Region
 Another pattern for multi-tenancy is to treat geographic regions of the same organization as tenants.
 Using this model, something like an e-commerce application can test out new or beta features in a specific region before releasing them out to the rest of the organization.
 Scheduling deployments during a maintenance window is another way this pattern can be used as each region may have different hours when they are least busy.